toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 * More reliable than memory.
 * Gives you a place to store ideas that aren't immediately relevant to the task at hand.

+# Chapter 4.
+Pragmatic Paranoia

+**Tip 36: You Can't Write Perfect Software**

+No one in the brief history of computing has ever written a piece of perfect software.
+Pragmatic Programmers don't trust themselves, either.

+## 23.-Design by Contract

+Every function and method in a software system does *something*.
+Before it start that *something*, the function may have some expectation about the state of the world before and after
+* Preconditions
+* Postconditions
+* Class invariants

+**Tip 37: Design with Contracts**

+Write "lazy" code: be strict in what you will accept before you begin, and promise as little as possible in return.

+### Implementing DBC

+Simply enumerating at design time:

+* what the input domain range is
+* what the boundary conditions are
+* what the routine promises to deliver (and what it doesn't)

+### DBC And Crashing Early

+DBC fits in nicely with our concept of crashing early.

+## 24.-Dead Programs Tell No Lies

+It's easy to fall into the "it can't happen" mentality.
+We're coding defensively.
+We're making many assumptions.

+All errors give you information.
+You could convince yourself that the error can't happen, and choose to ignore it.
+Instead, Pragmatic Programmers tell themselves that if there is an error, something very, very bad has happened.

+**Tip 38: Crash Early**

+### Crash, Don't Trash

+One of the benefits of detecting problems as soon as you can is that you can crash earlier, and crashing is often the best thing you can do.

+When your code discovers that something that was supposed to be impossible just happened, your program is no longer viable.

+`A dead program normally does a lot less damage than a crippled one.`

+## 25.-Assertive Programming

+**Tip 39: Use Assertions to Prevent the Impossible**

+* Assertions are also useful checks on an algorithm's operation.
+* Don't use assertions in place of real error handling.
+* Leave Assertions Turned On, unless you have critical performance issues.

+## 26.-How to Balance Resources

+We all manage resources whenever we code: memory, transactions, threads, network connections, files, timers-all kinds of things with limited availability.
+Most of the time, resource usage follows a predictable pattern: you allocate the resource, use it, and then deallocate it.

+**Tip 40: Finish What You Start**

+When in doubt, it always pays to reduce scope.

+**Tip 41: Act Locally**

+### Nest Allocations

+* Deallocate resources in the opposite order to that in which you allocate them.
+* When allocating the same set of resources in different places in your code, always allocate them in the same order (prevent deadlocks)

+### Balancing And Exceptions

+If an exception is thrown, how do you guarantee that everything allocated prior to the exception is tidied up?:
+* Use variable scrope
+* Use a `finally` clause in a `try...catch` block

+## 27.-Don't Outrun Your Headlights

+We can't see too far ahead into the future, and the further off-axis you look, the darker it gets.

+**Tip 42: Take Small Steps-Always**

+Always take small, deliberate steps, checking for feedback and adjusting before proceeding.
+Never take on a step or a task that's "too big".

+**Tip 43: Avoid Fortune-Telling**

+Much of the time, tomorrow looks a lot like today.
+But don't count on it

 # Quick Reference
 ## Tips
 **Tip 1: Care About Your Craft**